star2dust/paper-simulation/Farivarnejad2018Stability/readme.md

 How to use:

-- run `digraph_opt.m`  to see the optimization simulation.
+- run `main_Farivarnerjad.m` to see the control simulation.

 Requirement:

 - [Robotics-Toolbox](https://github.com/star2dust/Robotics-Toolbox).